-Interior Dept. freezes science advisory boards
+Interior Dept. freezes work of advisory boards

 Late last month, President Donald Trump signed an executive order directing Zinke to review major monuments previous presidents had declared under the Antiquities Act.

-The moves from the EPA and the Interior Department on these scientific advisory boards could mark a significant shift from the Obama administration, which put unprecedented focus on climate change and created dozens of new national monuments.
+The moves from the EPA and the Interior Department on these advisory boards could mark a significant shift from the Obama administration, which put unprecedented focus on climate change and created dozens of new national monuments.

 Zinke had a scheduled visit to Bears Ears National Monument in Utah on Monday as part of a four-day listening tour.